haakonms/ADAwebsite/userdetect.md

 ## Trolls that are highly interacting and mainly interact to other trolls.
 ![Highly interacting non-bots that mainly interact to trolls users and likely bots](/categories/hiahta.png)
 ### Highly interacting regular users that mainly interact to trolls:
 - This category is an overlap of the two abovementioned categories.
-Around 4% of all users in the dataset are in this category, and 4 percentage points of the users are in each of the two categories Highly interacting and mainly troll-interacting users.
+Around 4% of all users in the dataset are in this category, and 4 percentage points of the users are in each of the two categories highly interacting and mainly troll-interacting users.
 They are pretty evenly distributed in terms of both total tweets and followers.
 In case of detecting these trolls, the same goes for this category as the two it overlaps.
 They are slightly easier to point out since they have the traits of both other categories, but unfortunately, it is still hard for a common Twitter user to detect them.

 ### Highly interacting bots that mainly interact to trolls: